Tertiary sources, such as subject encyclopedias and textbooks, are excellent starting points in your research. Use them to find:

 At Collins Library, you can access subject encyclopedias in a variety of formats: print, ebook, or via larger digital collections.

-Online encyclopedias can be accessed via PRIMO, the library's discovery platform.
+Specific online encyclopedias can be searched for and accessed via PRIMO, the library's discovery platform.
 Here's an example that's especially relevant to your assignment:

-Large digital collections of subject encyclopedias can be accessed via several publisher-based platforms:
+Large digital collections of subject encyclopedias can be accessed via several publisher-based platforms, using these library links: